ks2355244/week_3_assessment_spotify/README.md

 >
 > ```$ git push origin master```
 >
-> Ask mentor if you are stuck with git issue.
+> Ask a mentor if you are stuck with git issues.

-5) You should write your main functions inside "**playlist.rb**" file.
+5) You should write your driver code inside "**playlist.rb**" file.

-6) Once done, perform your last "git push origin master" to your repo.
+6) Once done, perform your last `git push origin master` to your repo.

-7) Slack mentor your GitHub repo link.
+7) Call a mentor and Slack him/her your GitHub repo link.

-8) Mentor will assess your performance.
+8) The mentor will assess your performance.